 The most common GDPR breaches are NOT caused by hacking

-As mentioned, the five most common breaches are:
+As mentioned, the 10 most common breaches are:

-These types of breaches do not involve hacking or complicated attacks.
-Rather, they are caused by normal everyday situations gone wrong, through a tiny mistake.
+Most of these breaches do not involve hacking or complicated attacks.
+Rather, they are caused by normal everyday situations gone wrong, through a tiny mistake and fit under the category “unintended incidents”.

-It is a bit unclear what a category such as “Disclosure” consists of, except for personal data being shared.
-We can’t rule out that a hacker might have gained access to the data and published them somewhere, which led the breach to be categorised under “Disclosure” in the statistics.
-But only 2% of the reports are classified as hacking, so only a small number of the reports in the “Publishing” category are related to hacking.
-Because of this, we must assume that the majority of these incidents happen through employees.
+Because of this, we must assume that the majority of the most common GDPR incidents happen through employees.
 It could be possible that an employee accidentally put personal data on a website, where everyone can access it.
 There are countless ways to accidentally publish data that should not have been made public.

 Most security breaches happen due to human error

-Combined, the five most common reasons for security breaches make up a whole 90% of all the security breaches reported.
+Unintended incidents make up over 80% of the reported breaches that the Date Protection Authority has received.
 Looking at this from a risk assessment point of view, it would make sense to look into how these GDPR breaches can be avoided.
 For good reasons, it is not possible to decipher what the “Other” category consists of.
 When it comes to the other categories, our assessment is that it is possible to significantly lower the risk of security breaches, if you teach your employees about the GDPR and make them aware of how easy it is to make and avoid these types of mistakes.
 You can also read our comprehensive guide on how to stay compliant with the GDPR.

 These numbers highly support what we have written in our e-book (which, by the way, is free).
 In our e-book, we focus on how the biggest risk for security breaches lies with your employees.
 Training your employees is therefore a crucial cornerstone in creating a good cyber security culture in your workplace.